What Is an Addressable Market?

 Identifying Selection Criteria

-Defining an addressable market also requires determining specific criteria to identify the most promising prospects.
-These criteria might include:
+Defining an addressable market also means setting specific criteria for what qualifies a prospect.
+That might include:

 - Budget size